Funding for Mentoring Programs

 Federal Funding Sustains and Helps to Expand Quality Programs

 To ensure Congress includes funding for the Youth Mentoring Grants program in the Office of Juvenile Justice and Delinquency Prevention.

-President Obama signed the FY2013 Commerce, Justice, Science Appropriations bill that included a $90 million request for the Youth Mentoring Grants Program.
-As Congress debates fiscal year 2014 spending, MENTOR is requesting $100 million for this program, which distributes critical funding to local, regional and national mentoring programs through a fair, open, transparent and competitive process.
+As Congress debates fiscal year 2015 spending, MENTOR is requesting $100 million for this program, which distributes critical funding to local, regional and national mentoring programs through a fair, open, transparent and competitive process.

 Not only is quality mentoring an effective investment in a young person’s development, it is also a smart financial investment in our nation’s future.
 Evidence shows that quality mentoring yields a 3:1 return on investment dollars, which can help America grow a vibrant future workforce that can better compete globally.

-A coalition of leaders from national youth mentoring organizations, as well as mentoring champions in the U.S. House of Representatives, support this request for $100 million to be included in the federal fiscal year 2014 budget for the U.S. Department of Justice’s Youth Mentoring Grants program.
+A coalition of leaders from national youth mentoring organizations, support this request for $100 million and have asked the U.S. House and U.S. Senate to include $100 million in the federal fiscal year 2015 budget for the U.S. Department of Justice’s Youth Mentoring Grants program.
 In addition, more than 30 members of the U.S. House and 18 members of the U.S. Senate have signed letters also requesting this level of funding.